 National Trust rangers live on Inner Farne from March to December and there is information available from them and from a range of books and leaflets available on the island.
 There are several companies at Seahouses which all offer a similar range of cruises to and around the islands, some of which involve diving.
 There is a charge for the cruise and a further charge by the National Trust if you choose to land on one of the islands.
 There are plenty of cafes and shops available in Seahouses.

-Craster, Dunstanburgh Castle & Low Newton circular walk.
-8 miles
+Craster, Dunstanburgh Castle & Low Newton circular.
+Leisurely.
+8 miles / 13 km

 The Craster and Low Newton circular route is an easy 8 mile leisurely walk beginning at the old fishing village of Craster on the Northumbrian Coast.
 It starts by heading across country past the remains of Chain Home radar station established during the early years of WW2.
 These radar stations encircled the British Coast to protect the country from attack by sea and air.
 Accommodation and service buildings were located on the inland side of the heugh near Craster.
 Apparently these buildings were later used as accommodation for Italian prisoners of war.